 Fox Sports | Baseball | MLB | 2160p60 | HDR10 | Yes | No |

-Fox Sports | College Football | PAC12 | 2160p60 | HDR10 | Yes | No |
+Fox Sports | College football | PAC12 | 2160p60 | HDR10 | Yes | No |

-Fox Sports | Super Bowl KV111 | NFL | 2160p60 | HDR10 | Yes | No |
+Fox Sports | Super Bowl LVIII | NFL | 2160p60 | HDR10 | Yes | No |

 Fox Sports | Football | NFL | 2160p60 | HDR10 | Yes | No |